agustinroviraquezada/MRI_T1_T2_CycleGAN/README.md

 requirements= project_pat+"/requirements.txt"
 !pip install -r $requirements -q
 ```

+A detailed description of the classes and objects can be found in the [cycle package](https://github.com/agustinroviraquezada/MRI_T1_T2_CycleGAN/blob/main/cycle/readme.md)

 ## Data-Processing
 This project contains several Python classes that are used to download, process, and transform medical imaging data (specifically NIfTI files).
 The classes interact with each other to form a processing pipeline that automates the extraction and transformation of the imaging data.